Samuel-DEVULDER/SDVideo/README.md

 ## Examples

+There is an `examples/` folder in the distributon.
+You will find various sub-folders within it, each one containing a `runme` script that you can run to populate that folder with an example.

-One can find an example of video made using this tool in the [Demonstration section](http://dcmoto.free.fr/programmes/sddrive-medley3/index.html) of the DCMOTO web site.
+Alternatively you can find an example of video made using this tool in the [Demonstration section](http://dcmoto.free.fr/programmes/sddrive-medley3/index.html) of the DCMOTO web site.
 ![](http://dcmoto.free.fr/programmes/sddrive-medley3/02.png) ![](http://dcmoto.free.fr/programmes/sddrive-medley3/04.png) ![](http://dcmoto.free.fr/programmes/sddrive-medley3/09.png) ![](http://dcmoto.free.fr/programmes/sddrive-medley3/10.png) ![](http://dcmoto.free.fr/programmes/sddrive-medley3/11.png) ![](http://dcmoto.free.fr/programmes/sddrive-medley3/12.png)

 You can also find some of my tests on Youtube: